 On March 4, 2019, The District signed a Facilities Development, Reimbursement and Out-of-District Service Agreement with Brookwood Communities ("Brookwood") for the construction, acquisition, expansion, operation and maintenance of additions and improvements to the District's water and wastewater system required to serve Brookwood properties as defined in the Agreement.
 Under the Agreement, the District agreed to share in facility construction costs (currently estimated to be \$730,000).
-As of August 31, 2022, Brookwood has contributed \$630,000 of which \$114,756 is recorded as a liability on the Districts financials.
-Approximately \$476,722 of the construction costs have been incurred as of August 31, 2022.
+As of August 31, 2023, Brookwood has contributed \$630,000 of which \$152,710 remains and is recorded as a liability on the Districts financials.